rimokem/startpage-firefox-extension/README.md

-# Startpage Chrome Extension
+# Startpage Firefox Extension

-It's available at Chrome Web Store: https://chromewebstore.google.com/detail/bnmehmalocfmlifckddiolikhcdkaifa
+It's available at Firefox Add-ons: [Firefox Add-ons リンク]

+*Note: This is a port of the original Chrome extension created by Yasunori Mahata.
+I only tested and verified that it works on Firefox without any modifications.*